The Ultimate Iceland Expedition | 19-Day Self-Drive Tour Around Iceland

 Your next major destination is the town of Holmavik, home to the fascinating Museum of Witchcraft and Sorcery.
 Through engrossing and morbid displays that include a pair of necropants, this place reveals to guests how Icelanders attempted to use magic to protect their families, ward off evil, and cast curses upon their neighbors.
 Nearby, you can find the associated Sorcerer's Cottage.
 It is styled after a medieval turf house and has many hidden staves, which was the main way spells were cast.

-After another day basking in the beauty and culture of the Westfjords, you'll retire for the night in Holmavik.
+After another day basking in the beauty and culture of the Westfjords, you'll depart the region to your hotel near Hvammstangi.

-To mark the end of your first week in Iceland, you will depart the spectacular Westfjords and begin your exploration of Iceland's north.
+To mark the end of your first week in Iceland, you'll begin your exploration of Iceland's north.
 This region boasts an incredible amount of diversity and plenty of hidden gems that you'll have time to reach.

 The first of these can be found on the Vatnsnes Peninsula.
 This coastal area boasts several seal colonies that can be admired from the shore, as well as the Icelandic Seal Center, a fantastic place to learn about their biology, history, and conservation.
 It is also home to the striking rock monolith of Hvitserkur, said to be a troll in folklore but more closely resembling an elephant to many onlookers.